oculus-samples/Unreal-HandGameplay/Plugins/OculusHandTools/README.md

-# Oculus Hand Tools For UE4
+# Meta Quest Hand Tools For UE4

-## Oculus Quest Hand Tracking
+## Meta Quest Hand Tracking

-The Oculus Quest is the first computing platform that offers native hand tracking using its inside-out cameras.
-The hand tracking API offers raw hand bone rotations, hand location and orientation, confidence levels and the recognition of a few higher-level hand poses in the form of pinch strength and system poses.
+The Meta Quest (Oculus) is the first platform to offer native hand tracking using inside-out cameras.
+Its hand tracking API provides raw hand bone rotations, hand location and orientation, confidence levels, and recognition of some higher-level hand poses like pinch strength and system poses.

-To help the Oculus developer get started with raw hand bone rotations, the Oculus DevTech team has developed the Oculus Hand Tools plugin for UE4.
-It enables many common hand tracking mechanics and utilities.
+To help developers start with raw hand bone rotations, the Meta Quest DevTech team created the Meta Quest Hand Tools plugin for UE4.
+It supports many common hand tracking mechanics and utilities.

-Many of the mechanics are implemented in blueprints in the [Content](./Content/) folder.
-You can find more information about them below.
-There are also mechanics and utilities implemented in the included C++ modules, which you can find here:
+Most mechanics are implemented as blueprints in the [Content](./Content/) folder.
+More details follow below.
+Additional mechanics and utilities are available in these C++ modules:

 - [HandInput module](./README_HandInput.md)
 - [HandPoseRecognition module](./README_HandPoseRecognition.md)